The Hermosa project is a polymetallic mine being developed in Arizona, US, by Australia-based mining company South32.

-Hosted within Palaeozoic carbonates, the deposit has mineralisation extending about 1.2km from near-surface area and open at depth and laterally.
+Hosted within Palaeozoic carbonates, the deposit has mineralisation extending 1.2km from the near-surface area and open at depth and laterally.
 It has a strike length of 2.5km and a width of 1.9km.

-The measured and indicated mineral resources at the Hermosa project (Taylor deposit) were estimated at 138 million tonnes (Mt) grading 3.82% zinc, 4.25% lead, and 81g/t silver, as of January 2022.
+The measured and indicated mineral resources at the Hermosa project (Taylor deposit) were estimated at 138mt grading 3.82% zinc, 4.25% lead, and 81g/t silver, as of January 2022.

 Mining methods at Hermosa polymetallic project

-Two shaft stations are proposed to be developed, of which one will serve logistics and access needs while the other will handle material.
+Two shaft stations are proposed to be developed, one of which will serve logistics and access needs.
+The other will handle the materials.